All the benefits of wearing Neuro Connect LifeStyle and Balance Clips (to improve muscle and joint function) in a Role-On.

 The pain-relieving power of Arnica and the calming effects of Cedarwood.

-If it hurts – spray it!
+If it hurts – Roll it on!

 Reduce your dependence on anti-inflammatory drugs (NSAIDS) and painkillers

 Why does NC Active contain Cedarwood Oil?

 - Used in aromatherapy for symptomatic relief of acne/boils.